Romanza Festivale 2018

 The Romanza Festivale of the Arts is ten days of historical, cultural, and creative events that celebrate all things St. Augustine.
-From May 5 to 14, 2017, the nation’s oldest city will be jam-packed with music and dance concerts, living history events and historical tours, live theater, and much more.
+From May 4 to 13, 2018, the nation’s oldest city will be jam-packed with music and dance concerts, living history events and historical tours, live theater, and much more.

 The Romanza Festivale includes more than 60 events and exhibits (many of them free) that showcase St. Augustine’s historical and cultural heritage.
 Performances, tours, and a variety of activities happen daily in many locations throughout the city.
-Romanza means romance, and this is the sixth year the Romanza Festivale will bring the talents of the arts community to the forefront to express their love affair with St. Augustine.
+Romanza means romance, and this is the seventh year the Romanza Festivale will bring the talents of the arts community to the forefront to express their love affair with St. Augustine.

-The First Friday Art Walk on May 5 is the prelude to the Romanza Festivale and the first event in the visual arts category.
-The St. Augustine Art Association will host a new exhibition entitled “Gilded: Impressions of the Flagler Era,” which will also be free and open to the public on select days of the festival.
+The First Friday Art Walk on May 4 is the prelude to the Romanza Festivale and the first event in the visual arts category.
+The St. Augustine Art Association will host the opening of a new exhibit, "Where Art Meets History," and First Coast Opera will provide the entertainment at the reception.

 This year's roster also features an intriguing new tour called the "Organ Crawl," that explores unique church organs in St. Augustine.

-Events in the category of live theater will include A Classic Theatre’s production of "Love Letters” at the Gamache-Koger Theater at Flagler College, and a presentation entitled "When Florida Was the Wild West" by The Three Tellers at the Corazón Cinema and Café.
+Events in the category of live theater will include A Classic Theatre’s production of "The Mother Line Project” at the Gamache-Koger Theater at Flagler College, and a presentation entitled "St. Augustine's Scoundrels" by The Three Tellers at the Corazón Cinema and Café.

 Romanza is sponsored in part by the St. Johns Tourism Development Council, the State of Florida, the Department of State, Division of Cultural Affairs, and the Florida Council on Arts and Culture.

 With more than 60 events this year, Romanza boasts a varied and tightly-packed schedule.
-To learn more about Romanza in general, including information on the full lineup for the ten days of the 2017 Festivale, visit here.
+To learn more about Romanza in general, including information on the full lineup for the ten days of the 2018 Festivale, visit here.